orbisgis/h2gis/docs/dev/DBFWrite.md

 ### Examples

 {% highlight mysql %}
--- Basic syntax (database and schema may be omitted):
+-- Basic syntax:
-CALL DBFWrite('/home/user/file.DBF', 'database.schema.tableName');
+CALL DBFWrite('/home/user/file.dbf', 'tableName');

 -- Write a DBF file with UTF-8 encoding that was read with -- ISO-8859-1 encoding: